Our Vision: Inspire, engage, and educate a society where all people thrive contribute.

-The mission of the National Visionary Leadership Project (NVLP) is to develop the next generation of leaders by recording, preserving and sharing the stories of extraordinary African American elders – Visionaries -- who transcended barriers, shaped American history and influenced the world through the rich African American tradition of social change.
+Our Mission: The mission of the National Visionary Leadership Project (NVLP) is to develop the next generation of leaders by recording, preserving, and sharing the stories of extraordinary African American elders--Visionaries—who have transcended barriers, shaped American history, and influenced the world through the rich African American tradition of social change.

 - The Intergenerational Summit on the State of Black America, held at the Library of Congress, brought together students and NVLP’s Visionaries in the humanities, arts and sciences for an awards program and lively discussion of contemporary issues.